 One by one, have students take turns feeling inside the box.
 As they feel, ask them questions about the size, shape, texture, etc. Once everyone has had a turn, review the answers students gave while feeling and elicit guesses as to what is in the box.
 As students guess items correctly, pull them from the box.
 If no one can guess some items, end by showing them to the class.

 You can use anything (not sharp), but children’s toys are good for this, as well as letter magnets.

-Procedure for Mystery Box:
+Procedure for the Mystery Box Activity

-1. In advance, prepare a large shoe box or copy paper box by cutting a hand-sized hole and then covering it with a handkerchief, so students can reach in but can’t see inside.
+1. In advance, prepare a large shoebox or copy paper box by cutting a hand-sized hole and then covering it with a handkerchief, so students can reach in but can’t see inside.

 2. Place several small (not sharp!) objects inside.
 The class should know the names of the objects.